Skip to content

 • Internal User Authentication: Authenticate user accounts stored within the organization’s connected user stores.

-• 2FA Authentication: Provide an additional verification step during authentication flow.
+• 2FA Authentication: Provide an extra verification step during authentication flow.

 For more details, refer to Types of authenticators.